School Science Lessons

 Giant yellow mulberry, (Myrianthus arboreus), monkey fruit, tropical tree, up to 15, oblong fruits, edible fruits taste like pineapple, seeds and young leaves edible after boiling, traditional use for female infertility, Central Africa, Urticaceae

-Myrianthus arboreus, Daleys Fruit Tree Nursery
+Myrianthus arboreus, Daleys Fruit Trees

 Eurasian water-milfoil, (Myriophyllum spicatum), prohibited species in Illinois and Michigan, its hybrids and variants are also prohibited in Minnesota and Wisconsin, in Michigan, a person cannot knowingly possess a live organism, prohibited invasive plant of Queensland, Haloragaceae